StevenDevelops/markdown/documentation.md

 Once we have implemented the code samples above, we can schedule, run, and debug your Batch Job with the following video guides

+part 1 - create a batch job and batch task

+part 2 - Set a reccurrence, schedule, and time for you job.
+Also change `withhold` -> `waiting` status to schedule your batch job

+part 3 - debugging your batch job

 ## Sources